plague1981/384well_Sean/README.md

 https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/ (For windows 10)

 # How to use
+1. download the script
-1. open the 'cmd'
+2. open the 'cmd'
-2. go to the directory containing the script.
+3. go to the directory containing the script.
-3. run the script by typing 'Rscript Sean.R'
+4. run the script by typing 'Rscript 384wells.R'
 The script will loop through all xlsx files in the current or seleted directory.

 For example:
-c:\Sean\Rscript Sean.R
+c:\username\Rscript 384wells.R

-For selecting xlsx files in another directory, c:\Sean\Rscript Sean.R --dir=PATH
+For selecting xlsx files in another directory, c:\username\Rscript 384wells.R --dir=PATH
 PATH= the path of the directory

 For help,
-c:\Sean\Rscript Sean.R -h
+c:\username\Rscript 384wells.R -h